 The Metro COG Budget has two components: an operations budget and a contracted planning services budget.
 The contracted planning services budget includes the Consolidated Planning Grant (CPG) federal funds to accomplish planning studies in the region.
 Local funds for these projects are provided by a jurisdiction or multiple jurisdictions and are to be used only for these projects.
 The operating budget also consists of CPG funds, but the local share of funds come from all voting member jurisdictions through an annual collection of jurisdiction dues.
+Although they do not pay annual dues, Associate Members may also participate in utilization of CPG funds for eligible projects and are responsible for providing their portion of the required local match.

-Since local jurisdictions begin work on their budget in spring and summer, Metro COG also prepares a preliminary budget in the spring, which is reviewed by the Transportation Technical Committee (TTC) and approved by the Policy Board.
+Since local jurisdictions begin work on their budget in spring and summer, Metro COG also prepares a preliminary budget in the spring, which is reviewed by the

+Transportation Technical Committee (TTC) and approved by the Policy Board.
 This information is used by each local jurisdiction as they prepare their budgets for the following year.